Maelstrom8/Ascalon/Gameplay Documentation.md

 ---

+## Optional Mods

+- [Black Retextures & More](https://www.nexusmods.com/dragonsdogma/mods/5) -- Colors a lot of armors, mostly assassin-themed ones black.
+Unless you are mod savy, it makes me choose between this or LDK's stuff.
+Also I wasn't sure if I wanted to turn a lot of stuff black.
+- [Chainmail Textures 6K](https://www.nexusmods.com/dragonsdogma/mods/479) -- I wanted to use this, but old notes about 6K textures causes crashes scare me.
+Feel free to use if you want.

+---

 ### LIST MODIFICATIONS

-If you want to modify the list, I hereby refer you to [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md).
+If you want to modify the list and or get into the 'param' tweak mods (such as modifying Jump Height, Carry Weight, Stamina Drain etc), I hereby refer you to [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md).

 Everything will be explained there.